Voiceless velar plosive

 A /[k]/ sound is a very common sound cross-linguistically.
 Most languages have at least a plain /[k]/, and some distinguish more than one variety.
 Many languages also have a two-way contrast between aspirated and plain /[k]/.
-Only a few languages lack a voiceless velar plosive, e.g. Tahitian and Mongolian.
+Only a few languages lack a voiceless velar plosive, e.g. North Azerbaijani, Tahitian, and Mongolian.

-Some languages have a voiceless pre-velar plosive, which is articulated slightly more front compared with the place of articulation of the prototypical velar plosive, though not as front as the prototypical palatal plosive.
+Some languages have a voiceless pre-velar or post-palatal plosive, which is articulated slightly more front compared with the place of articulation of the prototypical velar plosive, though not as front as the prototypical palatal plosive.
+See Voiceless palatal plosive § Post-palatal for more information.

 Conversely, some languages have a voiceless post-velar plosive, which is articulated slightly behind the place of articulation of the prototypical velar plosive, though not as back as the prototypical uvular plosive.